errai/errai-tutorial/README.md

 Creating contacts is done using a simple JAX-RS endpoint and Errai's typesafe REST caller support (see the `@EventHandler` method for the submit button in `ContactListPage.java`).
 Every time a new contact is created, the server will fire a CDI event which will be observed by all connected clients (new contacts will automatically appear in the displayed contact lists of all connected clients).
 The relevant code for firing and observing this CDI event can be found in `ContactStorageServiceImpl.java` and `ContactListPage.java`.
 The filed contacts are persisted on the server.

-This demo is designed to work with a full Java EE 7 server such as Wildfly 8.
+This demo is designed to work with a full Java EE 7 server such as WildFly 10.
 Although it should be possible to craft a deployment of this demo to a simpler web server, it's much simpler to deploy to an EE 7 capable app server.

 Prerequisites
 -------------

  * Maven 3 (run `mvn --version` on the command line to check)
- * An unzipped copy of Wildfly 8 (Optional)
+ * An unzipped copy of WildFly 10 (Optional)

 More detailed instructions can be found in our [Setup Tutorial](tutorial-guide/SETUP.adoc)

 Build and deploy (production mode)
 ----------------

-To build a .war file and deploy it to the local running Wildfly instance:
+To build a .war file and deploy it to the local running WildFly instance:

     % mvn clean package wildfly:deploy